stephane-caron/pymanoid/README.md

 - [Linear model predictive control](https://hal.archives-ouvertes.fr/hal-01349880/document) (LMPC) for locomotion
 - [Nonlinear model predictive control](https://hal.archives-ouvertes.fr/hal-01481052/document) (NMPC) for locomotion

+### Whole-body inverse kinematics

+- Whole-body IK based on the [weight-prioritized multi-task formulation](https://scaron.info/robot-locomotion/inverse-kinematics.html)
+- Jacobians and Hessians for center of mass (CoM) and angular momentum tasks
+- Check out **[Pink](https://github.com/tasts-robots/pink)** for a next-generation implementation of this IK as a standalone library

+### Geometry and optimization toolbox

 - Interfaces to polyhedral geometry and numerical optimization (LP, QP and NLP) solvers
+- Check out **[pypoman](https://github.com/stephane-caron/pypoman)** for a standalone library of these polyhedral geometry functions
+- Check out **[qpsolvers](https://github.com/qpsolvers/qpsolvers)** for a standalone library of these quadratic programming interfaces

 ## Use cases